Thursday, November 1, 2012

 Now for the important question: why does the exegesis of the second and third chapters of Genesis presented in the above book create universal fear and anger, when the exegesis does not threaten most people's sex beliefs?
 The only thing the exegesis does is provide the world's oldest and greatest mystery story with a foundation of seriousness that taking a bite from an apple could never provide.
 So, what is the fruit?
 It's time for the answer.
 No other practical exegesis exists that lends the story such thoughtfulness.

 Just Another Neologism?

 Is the book's exegesis of the second and third chapters of Genesis just another neologism?
 No, it is not.
-If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only did the individual(s) who first heard the story, have absolutely no idea what the story meant, but neither did the storyteller(s).
-It is difficult to believe this happened.
+If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only do the individual(s) who first hear the story, have absolutely no idea what the story means, but neither do the storyteller(s).
+It is indeed difficult to believe this unlikely event happens.

-If it did happen, then the original storyteller(s) told the story while having no understanding of what they were saying, unless these original storytellers deliberately disguised and beautified the story, to hide its true meaning.
-This would certainly have required complex ability, to intentionally mystify at the very dawn of human consciousness.
-It would also have required the original listeners to not ask the original storytellers any questions about this new story--a story that made no sense.
-So, the mystification probably happened later.
-And, of course, when it did, everyone would have known what the entire story meant.
+If it does happen, then the original storyteller(s) tell the story while having no understanding of what they are saying, unless these original storytellers deliberately disguise and beautify the story, to hide its true meaning.
+This will certainly require complex ability, to intentionally mystify at the very dawn of human consciousness.
+It will also require the original listeners to not ask the original storytellers any questions about this new story--a story that makes no sense.
+So, the mystification probably happens later.
+And, of course, when it does, everyone will know the meaning of the entire story.
 For a while.